Value of Family Prayer

 It will not tarry.

-Beyond that it shapes the journey of faith and prayer.
-They begin to see the results of prayers and the answers that comes from them.
+Beyond that, it shapes the journey of faith and prayer.
+They begin to see the results of prayers and the answers that come from them.
 The word of God tells us that faith comes by hearing, and hearing of the word of God.
-Prayer in this case gives the whole family a front row seat in this.
+Prayer, in this case, gives the whole family a front-row seat in this.

 As a part of the formula, reflection is very important.
 Start your prayer times by spending time individually reflecting.
 Do this in an open forum, where everyone speaks in turn.
 You all listen without passing judgement or holding anyone’s words against them.
 Build an atmosphere of love and trust.